About

 Coordination Programs

-Averee Gentry joined Leadership Education at Duke Divinity as a program coordinator for Thriving Congregations and Thriving in Ministry in February 2024.
+Averee Gentry joined the Forum for Congregational Life as a program coordinator for Thriving Congregations and Thriving in Ministry in February 2024.
 She holds a bachelor’s degree in social entrepreneurship from Carson-Newman University and a master of divinity from McAfee School of Theology at Mercer University, where she did administrative work as a teacher’s assistant.
 She has previous experience coordinating events and doing customer service as a co-owner and store manager of her family’s donut shop in Knoxville, Tennessee.

 David L. Odom